pravega/pravega-samples/flink-catalog-examples/README.md

 ## Prerequsites

-- A Linux or MacOS computer.
+- A Linux or MacOS computer with minimum 2GB memory.
 - Docker and docker compose installed.